What does restored mean?

 We are open to all reasonable offers.
 Please provide a starting number and we will work with you from there.

-At this time we are unable to take on restoration processes unrelated to our own inventory.
+At this time we are unable to take on refinishing or reupholstery processes projects unrelated to our own inventory.
 However, if you are interested in purchasing one of our pieces but would like changes to be made to the finish or upholstery, we are happy to work with you to achieve the desired look.

 Would you like to buy my used furniture?